JBenAnderson/little-server/README.md

 Usage

-simple project to show a message from express server to your web browser.
+To initialize and show a message from a simple Express server to your local web browser.

 Roadmap